wildmountainfarms/solarthing/other/docs/quickstart.md

 }
 ```
 You can use 0 or all of the available databases.
+If you are just testing and don't want to setup a database, you don't have to!

 ### Enable and Start
 Now you can enable and start the service